A SELF PACED WELDING QUALITY SLIDE SHOW PRESENTATION

 (4) WELDING, QUALITY AND INSPECTION MISTAKES TO AVOID AND CASE HISTORIES

 Mr. McWane is a welding, metallurgical, and materials engineering consultant with more than 40 years of successful hands-on experience in the welding, metallurgical, and materials engineering field.
 He has held several engineering and teaching positions, plus practical experience as a certified welder.

 Mr. McWane also holds a full time credential for teaching in the California Community College system, and has also held certifications as a welder, welding inspector (QC1/CWI), and SNT-TC-1A level II certifications in radiography, ultrasonic, magnetic particle and liquid penetrant examination methods.

 He is a seasoned veteran who continues to gain valuable diverse industry knowledge and experience for the benefit of his clients.
 His knowledge and experience are continuing to help clients to successfully achieve their objectives.

 The cost of the Welding Quality Presentation is $200.
 For your convenience you can use the Paypal/Credit Card button below to make payment.
+The payment button will take you to a paypal website where your payment will be processed.
 After payment, a copy of the Welding Quality Presentation will be emailed to you as an attachment in Portable Document Format (PDF) without audio.
 You can download the free PDF reader from the Adobe Acrobat website if you don’t already have it installed on your device.